 Assessing Growth Patterns

-- Monitor amniotic fluid levels: Adequate fluid is essential for each twin’s development; ultrasounds help track these levels.
+- Amniotic fluid levels: Adequate fluid is tracked for each twin separately.

 Detecting Twin Complications